CaringCaribou/caringcaribou/README.md

 Detailed information on the [dump-module](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/dump.md).

+## List of libraries
+The `/lib` folder contains the following libraries:

 ### can_actions.py
-This is the daddy of all shared module functionality.
-Imported by all modules.
+Contains various shared module functionality.
 Provides abstraction for access to the CAN bus, CAN bruteforce engines etc.

+### iso14229_1.py
+Implementation of the ISO-14229-1 standard for Unified Diagnostic Services (UDS).

+### iso15765_2.py
+Implementation of the ISO-15765-2 standard (ISO-TP).
+This is a transport protocol which enables sending of messages longer than 8 bytes over CAN by splitting them into multiple data frames.

 ## Hardware requirements
-Some sort of interface towards an automotive bus that is compatible with socketCAN (http://elinux.org/CAN_Bus#CAN_Support_in_Linux).
+Some sort of CAN bus interface compatible with socketCAN (http://elinux.org/CAN_Bus#CAN_Support_in_Linux)

 ## Software requirements
 - Python 2.7 or 3.x